-- Step 1 Choose Policy > Policy Elements > Results. - Step 2 Click the greater-than sign (>) next to Authentication in the Results navigation pane on the left. - Step 3 Click Allowed Protocols Services from the Authentication navigation pane on the left pane.
+- Step 1 Choose Policy > Policy Elements > Results. - Step 2 Click the arrow next to Authentication in the Results navigation pane on the left. - Step 3 Click Allowed Protocols.

-The Allowed Protocols Services page appears with a list of allowed protocol services that you have defined.
+The Allowed Protocols page appears with the list of allowed protocols that you have defined.

 Step 4 Check the check box next to the allowed protocol service or services that you want to delete, then click Delete.
-Alternatively, you can choose the allowed protocol service from the navigation pane on the left and click Delete service from the action icon.
+Alternatively, you can click the action icon and click the allowed protocol service from the navigation pane on the left.

-If you have chosen more than one allowed protocol service to delete and if one of them is referenced in an authentication policy, then the entire delete operation will fail.
-Ensure that the allowed protocol services that you want to delete are not referenced in any authentication policies.
+If you have chosen more than one allowed protocol service to delete, and if one of them is referenced in an authentication policy, then the entire delete operation fails.
+Ensure that the allowed protocols that you want to delete are not referenced in any authentication policies.